-Beginning on March 15, 2011, only dogs are recognized as service animals under Titles II and III of the ADA.
-A service animal is a dog that is individually trained to do work or perform tasks directly related to the person’s disability.
-A service animal is NOT a pet.
+Beginning on March 15, 2011, under Titles II and III of the ADA, the definition of a service animal is: "A service animal is a dog that is individually trained to do work or perform tasks directly related to the person’s disability."

-- guiding a person who is blind
+--Guiding a person who is blind.

-- providing physical support and assistance with balance and stability
+--Providing physical support and assistance with balance and stability.

-- helping persons with psychiatric and neurological disabilities by preventing or interrupting impulsive or destructive behaviors
+--Assisting persons with psychiatric and neurological disabilities by preventing or interrupting impulsive or destructive behaviors

-- providing a safety check or a room search for a person with Post Traumatic Stress Disorder (PTSD)
+--Providing a safety check or a room search for a person with Post Traumatic Stress Disorder (PTSD)

 An animal that provides only emotional support, comfort, therapy, or crime prevention is not considered a service animal under the ADA.
 A service animal is a working animal; not a pet.
 Laws similar to the ADA, as well as local states; counties; and cities, may have different and more broad definitions of "service animal."
 Check with your local ADA Center.